llvm/llvm-project/clang/docs/HLSL/FunctionCalls.rst

 implicitly by the function.
 They must be explicitly initialized.
 In this case the argument is not initialized in the function so the temporary is still uninitialized when it is copied back to the argument expression.
-This is undefined behavior in HLSL, and may be illegal in generated programs.
+This is undefined behavior in HLSL, and any use of the argument after the call is a use of an undefined value which may be illegal in the target (DXIL programs with used or potentially used ``undef`` or ``poison`` values fail validation).

 Clang Implementation
 ====================